ixvu/w4111_wiki/Query-proc.md

 + A(BC) A(CB) B(CA) B(AC) C(AB) C(BA)

-number of plans = number of permutation  * number of possible trees =  number of parenthetizations *  number of strings (N!)
+number of plans = number of permutation  * number of possible trees
-E.g. N = 10  number of plans =17,643,225,600
++ e.g. N = 10  number of plans =17,643,225,600

-If the plan space is too large,things we can:
-Simplify the set of plans so it's tractable and
+If the plan space is too large,we can simplify the set of plans so it's tractable and
 + 1. Push down selections and projections
 + 2. Ignore cross  products(S&T don't share attrs)
 + 3. Left deep plans only(only outer is allowed to have join, means only left side is allowed to have subtree, right side is always leaf.)
-  + The reason we choose left deep : it is allowed pipelining, if the left side AB can generate a tuple, then we can immediately, start to join the other table C. It is impossible for right.
-If we want to join inner for every tuple in A, we need to recompute the join or wait until the inner is completed.
-Also, if the inner is the output of the join operation, then we don’t have any indices.
+  + The reason we choose left deep
+    + it allows pipelining.
+If the left side AB can generate a tuple, then we can immediately start to join with the other table C while this is impossible for right deep joins.
+    + If we want to join inner for every tuple in A, we need to re-compute the join or wait until the inner is completed.
+    + Also, if the inner is the output of the join operation, then we don’t have any indices.
 + 4. Dynamic programming optimization problem
   + Idea: If considering ((ABC)DE),figure out best way to combine with (DE)
   + Dynamic Programming Algorithm compute best join size 1, then size 2, ... ~O(N*2N)
 +  5. Consider interesting sort orders

 ## Selinger Optimizer Example A⋈<sub>x</sub>B⋈<sub>x</sub>C⋈<sub>x</sub>D
 ### Preliminaries